PrestaShop/community-theme-16/README.md

 [default-bootstrap](https://github.com/PrestaShop/PrestaShop/tree/1.6.1.x/themes/default-bootstrap)
 taken from [1.6.1.x](https://github.com/PrestaShop/PrestaShop/tree/1.6.1.x/) branch.
 The purpose of this theme is to provide a solid and flexible foundation for building new PrestaShop 1.6 themes.
+This theme is oriented more towards the developers, who can extend and adapt this theme to the shop's needs.

 The main features of this theme **will be** (currently in development):